-Shakshuka is a Tunisian dish of eggs poached in a rich tomato sauce, with a little bit of a chili kick.
-It has all the satisfaction of a fried breakfast but it considerably healthier and extremely delicious.
+Shakshuka is a Tunisian dish of eggs poached in a rich tomato sauce, with a little bit of a chilli kick.
+It has all the satisfaction of a fried breakfast but is considerably healthier - but still extremely delicious.
 It's also extremely easy to do – just cook up the tomato sauce in a heavy-bottomed frying pan, crack your eggs in and leave it to cook.
 Quick and very delicious, serve with a chunk of good bread or toast.

 Ideal for... a lover with a taste for the exotic

 Port-soaked baked fruit

-When you're looking for something particularly luxurious to start the day then you can’t go wrong with this boozy combination of figs, plums, pomegranate seeds and cranberries soaked in port and baked until slightly caramelized.
+When you're looking for something particularly luxurious to start the day then you can’t go wrong with this boozy combination of figs, plums, pomegranate seeds and cranberries soaked in port and baked until slightly caramelised.
 Cook it the night before and reheat the following morning if you want to avoid an early start.
 Serve with creamy porridge or, for a lighter version, Greek yoghurt.

 Ideal for… a decadent lover